Missile: Cruise

 A cruise missile is a guided missile that remains in the atmosphere and flies the major portion of its flight at a constant speed.
 It is designed to deliver a large warhead over long distances with high precision, and is propelled by jet engines.
 A cruise missile can be launched from multiple platforms and is often self-guided.
 It flies at lower speeds (often subsonic or supersonic) and close to the surface of the Earth, which expends more fuel but makes it difficult to detect.

 Tactical

-Missiles might be also be classified basis launch platform and target into surface-to-air, surface-to-surface, air-to-air, air-to-surface, anti-ship and anti-tank.
+Missiles may also be classified on the basis of launch platform and target into surface-to-air, surface-to-surface, air-to-air, air-to-surface, anti-ship and anti-tank.